hermescenter/dontspy.eu/site/content/en/home/hero.md

 ---

 # We believe the European Union should remove all loopholes in the current draft of the AI Act.
 That's why our website features [Facial Recognition](/rbi) and [Deepfakes](/deepfake) tools targeting the politicians that will vote on our future.
-We also [recruit whistleblowers](/leak-to-us).

----

-# We ultimately believe that Artificial Intelligence software should be designed to serve the people, not enslave, surveil and exploit them.